 This course is a study of the characteristics, operation, and function of business in the global market of the 2000's.
 The following topics are included in the course: political culture, international trade and investments, the global monetary system, and management and business structures for the international business environment.
 Prerequisite: MAN 1030 or MAN 2021.
 Lecture Hrs.
 040 Lab Hrs.
 000 Other Hrs.
-000 theory, principles and terminology.
-Prerequisite: MAN 2021 Lecture Hrs.
-040 Lab Hrs.
-000 Other Hrs.
 000 o Quarter Credit Hours